 Below, the negative terminal.

-Here’s the charge cable.
+Here’s the charging cable.

 Officially 50.5mm x 14.5mm.
-It’s AA sized, or maybe just shorter.
+It’s AA-sized, or maybe just shorter.

 This is a complete one-off test, so nothing else on the site will compare.
 So scales don’t matter too much.
 Also I haven’t performed the full array of tests – no temp for example.
 And no full charge test, since the charge must be done in the provided charger (though, I could probably replicate it on my tester now that I’ve seen it.
 It’s unusual charging (see below).